-MS Access JDBC-ODBC Bridge Connector
+JDBC-ODBC Bridge Connector for MS Access

-In this article you will learn how to integrate JDBC-ODBC Bridge data to MS Access without coding in just a few clicks (live / bi-directional connection to JDBC-ODBC Bridge).
+In this article you will learn how to integrate JDBC-ODBC Bridge data in MS Access without coding in just a few clicks (live / bi-directional connection to JDBC-ODBC Bridge).
 JDBC-ODBC Bridge driver can be used to consume data from any JDBC Driver in non JAVA apps (i.e. Excel, Power BI, C#).
 Many apps written in C++ or .net (e.g. Excel, Power BI, Informatica) which don’t have direct support for using JAVA based JDBC driver technology..

 Using JDBC-ODBC Bridge Connector you will be able to connect, read, and write data from within MS Access.
 Follow the steps below to see how we would accomplish that.